-privatization policy of a country became subject of development interventions.
-To this end, conditionality, i.e. conditioning the provision of funds or knowledge on the prior compliance with demands, became a central tool (beginning in the late 1970s).
+Such deformalisation and politicisation emerges in different ways.
+For one, the Bank increasingly uses a second format of transfer that is not focused on concrete individual projects but aims at influencing the policy decisions of Southern states, the so-called structural adjustment, now budget support.
+With this, not building a dam but, for example, changing the privatisation policy of a country became the subject of development interventions.
+To this end, conditionality, i.e. conditioning the provision of funds or knowledge on prior compliance with demands, became a central tool (beginning in the late 1970s).
 At the same time, development banks start to regulate what they expect of the recipient, when funds in concrete projects are dispersed.
-They increasingly regulate the conditions of transferring funds or knowledge through so-called safeguard policies for environmental or social aspects or start to make human rights-compliance a precondition for cooperation (and transfer).
+They increasingly regulate the conditions of transferring funds or knowledge through so-called safeguard policies for environmental or social aspects or start to make human rights compliance a precondition for cooperation (and transfer).
 These increasingly wide-ranging and substantially or ideologically loaded tools are developed mostly through informal legal tools.
-In order to set new standards for transfers or conditionalities, development agencies increasingly turned to internal law-making and standard-setting (late 1980s / 1990s).77 New instruments or new conditions were developed in internal or secondary institutional law, hence set in soft law.
+In order to set new standards for transfers or conditionalities, development agencies increasingly turned to internal lawmaking and standard-setting (late 1980/1990s).77 New instruments or new conditions were developed in internal or secondary institutional law and hence set in soft law.
 But there was not only an introduction of new, internal rules.
-The basic treaties, in particular the founding treaties of the Bank, were increasingly reinterpreted, ignored or devalued to accommodate the new tools.
+The basic treaties, in particular the founding treaties of the Bank, were \rightarrow increasingly reinterpreted, ignored, or devalued to accommodate the new tools.
 Especially after the end of the Cold War, the reluctance to avoid overtly political areas and to use new instruments falls.
-For example, as (good) governance or rule-of-law promotions became a more and more important agenda for the agencies, treaty based limitations were ignored and mission creep became necessary and practiced generally (1990s).78
+For example, as (good) governance or rule-of-law promotions became a more and more important agenda for the agencies, treatybased limitations were ignored, and mission creep became necessary and practised generally (1990s).78 of collective autonomy and the axiom of consent.
+The principle indicates to what extent the sovereignty of states is respected and was central in the first phase, in particular serving to preserve a balance between states in South and North, to some extent even protecting the newly independent states of the South.
+Since the 1980s, however, development law guards less and less the collective autonomy of the South but provides instruments that allow for the dominance of Northern states and the institutions they dominate (e.g. through the instruments of conditionality or safeguards).
+At the same time, and to some extent paradoxically, one can observe a certain rise in importance of the development principle.
+While development law was mostly instrumental or non-substantiated before, it is now increasingly turned to protect a certain idea of development (sustainability, good governance, poverty reduction).
+Human rights are still rather irrelevant and only slowly coming to play a more important role in this phase, partly introduced as conditionality and also through environmental and social safeguards.
+Efficiency plays a role for example in the internal law of the World Bank, which introduces evaluations.
+But this is rather the exception.